bioexcel/2020-10-cp2k_qmmm_intro/README.md

 # Practical introduction to QM/MM using CP2K for biomolecular modelling (October 2020)

----
-**Note**

-The material in this repository is under development and subject to change.
+**Note:** The material in this repository is under development and subject to change.

----

 CP2K is a quantum chemistry and solid state physics software package that can perform atomistic simulations of a wide variety of systems, ranging from solid state to biological systems.
 CP2K provides a general framework for running density functional theory (DFT) simulations, with extensions that enable users to run classical molecular dynamics (MD), mix MD and DFT to obtain quantum-mechanical/molecular-dynamics (QM/MM) runs, or perform other forms of metadynamics, Monte Carlo, or other simulations.